ascott1/ethical-web-dev/web-apps-for-everyone/04-inclusive-forms.md

 Arabic names are traditionally much longer than given and family names, often having specific meaning.
 This description from [Wikipedia](https://en.wikipedia.org/wiki/Arabic_name) highlights the false assumptions that a non-Arabic speaking person may make about the traditional Arabic name Abdul Rahman bin Omar al-Ahmad:

-> With "Abdul": Arabic names may be written "Abdul (something),” but "Abdul" means "servant of the" and is not, by itself, a name.
-Thus for example, to address Abdul Rahman bin Omar al-Ahmad by his given name, one says "Abdul Rahman,” not merely "Abdul".
-If he introduces himself as "Abdul Rahman" (which means "the servant of the Merciful"), one does not say "Mr. Rahman" (as "Rahman" is not a family name but part of his (theophoric) personal name); instead it would be Mr. al-Ahmad, the latter being the family name.
+> With “Abdul”: Arabic names may be written “Abdul (something),” but “Abdul” means “servant of the” and is not, by itself, a name.
+Thus for example, to address Abdul Rahman bin Omar al-Ahmad by his given name, one says “Abdul Rahman,” not merely “Abdul”.
+If he introduces himself as “Abdul Rahman” (which means “the servant of the Merciful”), one does not say “Mr. Rahman” (as “Rahman” is not a family name but part of his (theophoric) personal name); instead it would be Mr. al-Ahmad, the latter being the family name.

 #### Name order